Thursday, January 1, 2026

 Soooo, what's the deal pickle?
 Well, yesterday someone made a motion that the BGCT affirm the Baptist Faith and Message 2000 edition.
 This is a statement of faith or confession of faith meant to encapsulate basic doctrines that Baptists hold.
 Throughout the history of Baptists, there have been many such confessions which served their purposes for the times in which they were written.
 The Baptist Faith and Message was written by Southern Baptists in the 1920s, updated in 1969, and revised again in 2000.
 The 2000 version was authored by a committee which included several members associated with "the conservative resurgence."
 In my opinion, the 2000 version of the document did a very good job of updating language and clarifying some topics in a manner that made the confession more relevant to the cultural context of the 21st century.

 One change the 2000 iteration made was to actually spell out that, biblically, the office of pastor is reserved for men.
 It was also revised again in 2023 to say the office of pastor/elder/overseer is reserved for men.
 Over the past few years the question of whether or not women are biblically qualified to serve in vocational ministry has been a source of contention among Southern Baptists.
 I suppose it was inevitable that Texas Baptists would also deal with it as the BGCT, Truett Seminary, and many churches in Texas are in favor of women serving as pastors (as in the senior pastor of a church, not merely "children's pastor" or something like that.)
-However, a handful of individuals and churches still understand Scripture to teach that the office can only be held by men.
+However, a number of individuals and churches still understand Scripture to teach that the office can only be held by men.

 Back to the motion made in Monday's business session.
 The person who made the motion stated that the reason he brought it was simply so that BGCT churches who wanted to could partner with the North American Mission Board of the Southern Baptist Convention.
 He made it clear that for the convention to affirm the Baptist Faith and Message 2000 in no way bound an individual church to adopt it.
 Local church autonomy would still be clearly in play.